David Snow (American football)

-David Snow (born November 9, 1989) is an American football offensive lineman who is currently a free agent.
+David Snow (born November 9, 1989) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 He was originally signed by the Buffalo Bills as an undrafted free agent in 2012.
-He played college football at Texas.
+He played college football for the Texas Longhorns.
 He is now a restaurant operator at a Chick-fil-A in Marshall, Texas.

 Professional career

 Buffalo Bills

 Snow was signed by the Buffalo Bills on April 30, 2012.
-He was released by the Bills on October 15, 2012 and re-signed to the Bills' practice squad on October 16, 2012.
+He was released by the Bills on October 15, 2012, and re-signed to the Bills' practice squad on October 16, 2012.
 He was released by the Bills on August 30, 2013.